deptagency/spring-sql-explain-logger/README.md

 # Limitations

-Right now, the library only supports PostgreSQL and MySQL and you must be running a Spring Boot app
+Right now, the library only supports PostgreSQL and MySQL for a Spring Boot app.

 # TODO's

-[ ] Publish to Maven Central repo
+- [ ] Publish to Maven Central repo
-[ ] Allow customization of logging levels for different types of scans.
+- [ ] Allow customization of logging levels for different types of scans.
 I.e. Only log table scans at WARN level.
-[ ] Allow a shorter version of the output when you just want to identify table scans (right now the output can get long!)
+- [ ] Allow a shorter version of the output when you just want to identify table scans (right now the output can get long!)
-[ ] Add Oracle support
+- [ ] Add Oracle support